clausreinke/typescript-tools/README.md

   $ npm install -g typescript-tools
   ```

+From-source compilation should not be necessary, as a pre-compiled `bin/tss.js` is included, as well as a `bin/lib.d.ts`.
+But if you want to rebuild and test tss, you can run `make` in `typescript-tools`.

 The installation should give you a global `tss` command, which you can use directly, as in this sample session (note that the absolute paths will differ in your installation):

   ```